And when Little Ray heard their words,

 Early Childhood Education, Development and Learning

 Finest Hour?
-Each child deserves an early start and a wide variety of materials to examine.
+Each child deserves an early start and a wide subject variety to examine.
 Exposure to interesting content helps pave the way for success.
 Reading improves when children are shown the pleasure in it.

 Dreamscapes?
 Child readers gain an advantage with literacy skills.
 They better grasp material with guidance from trusted adults.
-The closeness that develops during Reading Exercises with a child is warm and reassuring.
+A warm and reassuring closeness develops during fun Reading Exercises with a child.

 Manual Override?
 Children from disadvantaged backgrounds catch up via individual preparation.
 Reading history enhances the ability to analyze and comprehend written content.
-A culture of persistent learning starts at home.
+A persistent learning culture starts at home.

 Idea Lab?
 Advantaged kids often start school with strong foundations.
 Networks and interactions in upper echelons teach awareness of the extent to which books mold character, advance knowledge and increase income.